Reaching a Consensus in Predictive Loops: Peer dynamics when perfectly predicting the past

 \subsection{Homogenizing force of performativity}

 Next, we look at how platform influence impacts opinions at equilibrium.
 We start from the fact that absent performativity, the Friedkin-Johnsen model is known to induce a heterogeneous equilibrium $\xv_\mathrm{FJ}$, whenever innate opinions $\xv^*$ are non-uniform.
-The following result explains the effect of the outer loop in our model, and how performativity acts as a homogenizing force.
-In the following result the variance of $\mathrm{Var}(\xv_\mathrm{PS})$ serves as a quantifier for opinion heterogeneity and the mean $\mathrm{Mean}(\xv_\mathrm{PS})$ describes aggregate trends in the population. \begin{proposition}[Homogenizing force of performativity] Consider a network characterized by a simple connected regular graph $\mathcal{G}$, its nodes with peer susceptibilities $\alpha_i\equiv\alpha\in(0,1)$ and platform susceptibilities $\beta_i\equiv\beta\in(0,1)$.
+The following result explains how performativity acts as a homogenizing force.
+In the following result the variance of $\mathrm{Var}(\xv_\mathrm{PS})$ serves as a quantifier for opinion heterogeneity and the mean $\mathrm{Mean}(\xv_\mathrm{PS})$ describes aggregate trends in the population. \begin{proposition} Consider a network characterized by a simple connected regular graph $\mathcal{G}$, its nodes with peer susceptibilities $\alpha_i\equiv\alpha\in(0,1)$ and platform susceptibilities $\beta_i\equiv\beta\in(0,1)$.
 The platform performs perfect prediction of past data.
 Then, the mean opinion at equilibrium is given by $\mathrm{Mean}({\xv}_\mathrm{PS})=\frac{1} n \pmb{1}^{\top}\pmb{x}^*$ and the variance satisfies

 \end{proposition} The result is a direct consequence of the equilibrium characterization $\xv_\mathrm{PS}=(1-\beta)(I_n-\beta\Psi_K )^{-1}\Psi_K\pmb{x}^*$ when $\alpha\in(0,1)$, $\beta<1$, together with the observation that $\Psi_K$ is row-stochastic.